Scotia Square: Recent expansion

 In the 1980s, a footbridge was built across the Cogswell Interchange linking Barrington Place to the Purdy's Wharf development on the waterfront.
 In the late 1990s, the podium façade at the corner of Duke and Barrington streets was altered.

 In 2014, retail and dining storefronts were added to the three apartment buildings on Brunswick Street (MacKeen Towers, Scotia Towers, and Plaza 1881), replacing blank walls.
 This project won an Award of Merit for Civic Design in the Halifax municipal government's Urban Design Awards 2018.

 An expansion of the Scotia Square shopping centre, along Barrington Street, was built around 2016-17.
 It was designed by DSRA Architects of Halifax.
 The three-storey development adds street-level commercial space, as well as office and retail space above.
 According to Crombie REIT, the design was intended to bring the site into better agreement with municipal design guidelines mandating more pedestrian-oriented districts.
 The project also added an indoor waiting room, at street level, for Halifax Transit passengers.

 A new building, Westhill on Duke, was proposed in the 2010s for the southwest corner of the complex on the corner of Duke Street and Albemarle Street.
 It was to be an 18-storey building with retail, residential, and office space with a more pedestrian-friendly street frontage than the current blank wall.
 Architects involved on the project were DSRA Architects and Zeidler Partnership Architects.

 The Westhill on Duke proposal was superseded in 2023 by "The Marlstone", a 291-unit residential building that began construction the same year.
+In 2025, Crombie sold a 50 per cent stake in the project to Montez Corporation of Toronto.